xStarbound/xStarbound/doc/lua/lua.md

 - `xml` - [XML library](https://pluto-lang.org/docs/Runtime%20Environment/XML).

 Note that Pluto's assertion library is loaded as `pluto_assert` instead of `assert` to avoid overwriting the standard Lua `assert` function and causing incompatibilities there.

+Also note that there are minor differences between the standard libraries of Pluto 0.13.0 (on non-Windows builds) and 0.12.2 (on Windows builds) — a few library functions present in xStarbound's Pluto 0.13.0 are not present in Pluto 0.12.2, and not all new Pluto 0.13.0 library functions are present on the current xStarbound version of 0.13.0.

+In particular, xStarbound's version of Pluto 0.13.0 lacks some `regex` functions, the `lzf` library, the `$math` library (i.e., `math` but for Pluto constant expressions), a few `crypto` functions, among a few other bits and bobs (subject to change!).

 #### `LuaValue` exception